 Colposcopy is a way for your doctor to use a special magnifying device to look at your vulva, vagina, and cervix.
-If a problem is seen during colposcopy, a small sample of tissue (biopsy) may be taken from the cervix or from inside the opening of the cervix (endocervical canal).
+If the doctor sees a problem, he or she can take a small sample of tissue (biopsy) from the cervix or from inside the opening of the cervix.
 The sample is looked at under a microscope.

-During colposcopy, your doctor uses a lighted magnifying device that looks like a pair of binoculars (colposcope).
-The colposcope allows your doctor to see problems that would be missed by the naked eye.
+During the test, your doctor uses a lighted magnifying device that looks like a pair of binoculars.
+This device is called a colposcope.
+It allows your doctor to see problems that would be missed by the naked eye.
 A camera can be attached to the colposcope to take pictures or videos of the vagina and cervix.

-Your doctor may put vinegar (acetic acid) and sometimes iodine (Lugol's solution) on the vagina and cervix with a cotton swab or cotton balls to see problem areas more clearly.
+Your doctor may put vinegar (acetic acid) and sometimes iodine on the vagina and cervix with a cotton swab or cotton balls.
+It allows the doctor to see problem areas more clearly.

 Why It Is Done